Table of contents

 While it’s easy to get wrapped up in buying equipment, furniture and decor, you have to remember that these things come at a price (and it’s often a high one).

-Salon equipment makes up a large portion of your start-up costs, and many owners tend to overspend.
+For a hair salon equipment makes up a large portion of your start-up costs, and many owners tend to overspend.
 To keep costs reasonable for salon equipment, create a basic checklist of the materials needed, the fundamentals will include:

 - Shampooing stations with a chair, shampoo bowl and storage space for product